1914 Christmas Truce Holds Special Significance Today

 In the week prior to one Christmas during World War I, German troops began decorating their trenches and surrounding trees with candles and gathering to sing carols.
 The British troops took notice.
 Little did they know what was to come next.

-About one hundred years ago, on Christmas Eve, 1914, humanity trumped the priorities of battle during an unofficial truce between approximately 10,000 British and German troops.
+About 100 years ago, on Christmas Eve, 1914, humanity trumped the priorities of battle during an unofficial truce between approximately 10,000 British and German troops.
 Soldiers yelled across the trench lines, down what was coined “No Man’s Land,” at the enemy.
-They exchanged pleasantries of good will in the Christmas spirit.
+They exchanged pleasantries of goodwill in the Christmas spirit.

 By the end of day, the sounds of war became silent and the troops joined together.
 As if no war existed, the groups exchanged food and even ate meals together.

 The cease fire allowed each side to retrieve their fellow comrades whose lives had been cut short in battle.
 In an act of kindness, opposing soldiers came together to perform joint burial ceremonies.